ROBelgium/VLPGreenland/fig1/README.md

 This folder contains the information required to reproduce subplots Fig. 1E-G in the manuscript.

-`E\`: [Data from realtime subsea moooring from Greenland Integrated Observatory installed offshore Ella Ø research station.
-Data and metadata available via https://doi.org/10.14284/637, description mooring via https://doi.org/10.1016/j.ohx.2022.e00331]
+`C\`: Tsunami propagation model

-`F\`: [Data from realtime subsea moooring from Greenland Integrated Observatory installed at Dickson Fjord.
-Data and metadata available via https://doi.org/10.14284/637]
+`E\`: Ella Ø tide gauge and simulations

-`G\`: [one-sentence description]
+`F-G\`: Dickson Fjord tide gauge and simulations (HySEA)

 Subplot A is a standard map.
-B and C contain runups estimated from manual interpretation of Sentinel 2 satellite images ([sentinel-hub.com](https://sentinel-hub.com)).
+B contains runups estimated from manual interpretation of Sentinel 2 satellite images ([sentinel-hub.com](https://sentinel-hub.com)).
 D is a photograph.